 Yes, typically, corporations in Massachusetts have more paperwork to keep track of than other business types, such as limited liability companies (LLCs).
 Corporations have strict reporting requirements and must file annual reports, quarterly stock reports, and organize initial startup documents like bylaws and shareholder agreements.

 In Massachusetts, LLCs and corporations are taxed and managed differently.
 An LLC is viewed as a pass-through entity, which means they’re exempt from double taxation and typically only pay taxes on their individual tax returns.
 LLCs also offer a more flexible business structure and have fewer reporting requirements.
-You can find out more about the distinctions between an LLC and a corporation here.

 Typically, you’ll need at least three people to form a corporation in Massachusetts — yourself (the incorporator), a director, and a registered agent.
 You could technically serve as all three roles, which would only require your involvement.